Rule 8.124. Appendixes

 (2)When a party files a notice electing to use an appendix under this rule, the superior court clerk must promptly send a copy of the register of actions, if any, to the attorney of record for each party and to any unrepresented party.

-(3)The parties may prepare separate appendixes, but are encouraged to stipulate to a joint appendix.
+(3)The parties may prepare separate appendixes or they may stipulate to a joint appendix.

 (b) Contents of appendix

 (1)A joint appendix or an appellant's appendix must contain:

 (A)All items required by rule 8.122(b)(1), showing the dates required by rule 8.122(b)(2);

 (B)Any item listed in rule 8.122(b)(3) that is necessary for proper consideration of the issues, including, for an appellant's appendix, any item that the appellant should reasonably assume the respondent will rely on;

 (D)For a joint appendix, the stipulation designating its contents.